leofabri/hassio_appliance-status-monitor/README.md

 </p>

 Here's the automation I made to control the status of the most power-hungry appliances in my house.
 I like to think that I can automate my machines, even without wasting money to buy them new.
-So, the cheap what I'm offering, is a simple solution that just works.
+So, I'm offering a cheap and simple solution that just works.

 I use this for my dishwasher and washing machine, and I must say that the results have been great!
 My family ❤️s it!
 Even if they don't really get what's the fuss about this intricate thing.

-I'm sharing this with everyone, hoping that you'll implement it on your HA.
+I'm sharing this with everyone, hoping that you'll find it useful.

 Interested?
 Let's dive in!
 ## 📋 Features